-Fresh tomato recipes are not only delicious but the red coloured lycopenes are full of anti oxidants.
+Fresh tomato recipes are not only delicious but the red-coloured lycopenes are full of antioxidants that promote wellness and help prevent disease; they are functional foods.

-In fact, men who eat a tomato a day have 50% protection against prostate cancer, the meanest and most malignant of male tumours.
+In fact men who eat a tomato a day have 50-percent protection against prostate neoplasms, the meanest and most vile of male tumours.

-As you almost certainly also know, since it is very widely published, we must eat at least five coloured fruit and vegetables per day.
+As you almost certainly also know, since it is very widely published, we must eat at least five coloured-fruits and vegetables every day.
 We try to enjoy ten or more.